-As of December 31, 1999, United and its subsidiaries had an aggregate of 778 full-time equivalent employees.
+As of December 31, 1999, United and its subsidiaries had an aggregate As of December 31, 1999, United and its substitution and an aggregation of 778 full-time equivalent employees.
 Neither United nor any of the subsidiaries is a party to any collective bargaining agreement, and United believes that employee relations are good.
 None of United's or the banks' executive officers is employed pursuant to an employment contract.